When Tables Go Crazy: Evaluating Multimodal Models on French Financial Documents: Designing

-Designing \ScribeFinance required balancing realism, scale, and annotation reliability.
-French financial prospectuses are long, repetitive, and highly structured documents that combine dense legal text with tables and charts, often spanning hundreds of pages.
-Rather than treating these documents as monolithic inputs, we focus on evaluating a model’s ability to accurately locate and extract specific, document-grounded information-a prerequisite for reliable downstream reasoning in financial settings.
+Building \ScribeFinance required balancing realism, scale, and annotation reliability.
+French financial prospectuses are long, highly structured, and repetitive documents that combine dense legal text with tables and charts, frequently spanning hundreds of pages.
+Rather than treating these documents as monolithic inputs, we extract excerpts of varying lengths (0.5-30 pages) and focus on evaluating a model’s ability to accurately locate and extract specific, document-grounded information, which is a prerequisite for reliable downstream reasoning in financial settings.

-The dataset was constructed from publicly available French financial documents collected from multiple asset management companies, including prospectuses, KIDs, and PRIIPs published over the past 15 years.
-These documents cover a wide range of investment products and regulatory disclosures.
-In total, the dataset contains 1,204 questions, including 501 open-ended, 248 yes/no, 33 true/false, and 65 multiple-choice questions, as well as a subset of multi-turn conversational questions.
+The dataset was constructed from publicly available French financial documents collected from multiple asset management companies, including \textit{prospectuses, Key Information Documents (KIDs)}, and \textit{Packaged Retail and Insurance-based Investment Products (PRIIPs)} published over the past 15 years.\footnote{The documents were collected from asset management companies and are publicly available under EU and U.S. financial regulations \cite{ec_2014_mifid2,eu_2014_priips}, which require publication for investor protection and public transparency.
+They are accessible without authentication or paywalls on official issuer or regulator websites and contain no private or personally identifiable information.}

+In the next section, the approach to generate questions for text-based and image-based tasks is described in detail.